Best headphones for vinyl 2024: Top headphone choices for your record player

 (Image credit: Getty)

-Speakers are great for when you want to play your records loud and don’t need to hear every little nuance of each song, but when you want a more intimate listening session, only a good pair of headphones for vinyl use will do.
-Speakers have to be positioned correctly for optimum sound too.
-You have no such worries with vinyl-friendly headphones, as you simply connect them to your turntable and away you go.
+Speakers are great for when you want to play your records loud and don’t need to hear every little nuance of each song, but when you want a more intimate listening session and want to avoid the wrath of your neighbours or family members, then only a good pair of headphones for vinyl will do.
+Speakers have to be positioned correctly for optimum sound too, which means a lot more messing around to find the perfect position to enjoy your record collection.
+You have no such worries with vinyl-friendly headphones, as you simply connect them to your turntable and you're ready to go.

-Over-ears are designed to replicate the sound of a speaker more easily.
-They position the drivers further from the ear, creating a more natural sound.
-Though the comfier of the two, they are much larger than other types of cans and won’t appeal to folks who want a sleeker look.
+Over-ear headphones are designed to replicate the sound of a speaker more easily.
+They position the drivers further from the ear, thus creating a more natural sound.
+Though the comfier of the two, they are much larger than other types of headphones and won’t appeal to those who want a sleeker look.

-On-ears focus the sound directly into your ears, so it’s less natural.
+On-ear headphones focus the sound directly into your ears, so it’s less natural.
 Due to the constant pressure they place directly on your ears, they can feel uncomfortable during longer listening periods.
-Our choice is therefore over-ear designs, as these give you the best of most worlds.
+They can also be problematic if you wear glasses as the legs can be pushed into the side of your head which, while bearable for short listening sessions, simply isn't great if you want a more chilled-out experience.

-Closed-back vinyl headphones are fully contained, with no exposed elements.
-The sound bleed is therefore greatly reduced, so you won’t annoy anyone else in the living room if you’re listening to vinyl on headphones.
-Again, the sound is directed into your ear, making it less natural than with open-back cans, but luxury closed-back headphones more than make up for this with superior sound.
+Closed-back headphones are fully contained, with no exposed elements.
+The sound bleed is therefore greatly reduced, so you won’t annoy anyone else in the living room if you’re listening to your vinyl collection on your headphones.
+Again, the sound is directed into your ear, making it less natural than with open-back headphones, but luxury closed-back headphones more than make up for this with superior sound.

 In an ideal world, the best headphones for vinyl are open-back over-ears, but where you regularly listen to your record collection, who else is in the room, and your budget are all major factors to keep in mind.